 With its Mediterranean ambience and stunning natural beauty, Croatia has so much to offer visitors.
 The Dalmatian coastline is one of the most dramatic in Europe, extending for hundreds of miles with steep limestone cliffs.
 Offshore, the Adriatic is studded with countless islands of all sizes, some inhabited, some not, giving the appearance of a series of huge intertwined lakes.

 Dubrovnik is a delightful city, almost a living museum, medieval in character with a heavy influence of the baroque period in the numerous churches and where life spills onto its pedestrianised marble streets.
 Then there’s beautiful, unspoilt Montenegro – a bit like the Mediterranean must have been like 30 years ago.
 A stunning coastline with friendly ancient fishing villages, full of tiny streets and fascinating, vibrant market squares.

 The price of this holiday is based on two people sharing a twin room.
-Single rooms are subject to availability at a supplement of £190 per person.
+Single rooms are subject to availability at the relevant supplement per person.
 The price includes seven nights half board in three and four-star accommodation as mentioned, return flights, all airport taxes, all touring as mentioned, guided visits of Dubrovnik and Split, all transfers and the services of a Riviera tour manager.
 Please note UK passport holders do not require visas for this holiday.
 However, please be aware that holders of other passports may require visas for entry into Bosnia and Herzegovina, Montenegro and Croatia.
 We advise you check with the relevant embassy prior to booking.
 Where hotels feature an outdoor swimming pool, this will be open summer months, weather permitting.